-Here are 6 tips to maintain a healthy skin barrier :
+Here are 6 easy tips you can follow daily to help you correct and maintain a healthy skin barrier :

 1. Moisturize & hydrate